isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1832.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-6640
+Subscription / Leasing

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 30% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Web URL: www.yumstone.sg
-Contact Hotline: 82226621
-Contact Email: sales@yumstone.sg
+N.A.

 ### Contact Information
 N.A.